Tejas2913/Track-Tone/README.md

 # Track-Tone
-This is a gym management sys created using HTML CSS and JS with Django as backend with integrated ecommrce platform
+This is a gym management sys created using HTML CSS and JS with Django as backend with integrated ecommerce platform